Treating Back Injury After Car Accident or Fall Trauma

 Diagnosing back injury after car accident of fall trauma may require imaging

-After an accident it’s common to be shaken up and sore all over, so you may not notice muscle trauma right away.
-Cervical vertebrae injuries from whiplash can cause headaches, dizziness, disorientation, and facet joint syndrome — the irritation or displacement of joint cartilage between two back vertebrae.
-Back injury after car accident or fall trauma is a leading contributor to facet joint syndrome, which can put you at risk of developing arthritis in your damaged tissue.
+After an accident it’s common to be shaken up and sore all over.
+As a result, you may not notice muscle trauma right away.
+Cervical vertebrae injuries from whiplash can cause headaches, dizziness, disorientation, and facet joint syndrome.
+Facet joint syndrome is the irritation or displacement of joint cartilage between two back vertebrae.
+Back injury after car accident or fall trauma is a leading contributor to facet joint syndrome.
+Untreated, it can put you at risk of developing arthritis.

 That’s why it’s important to track your pain — its quality, severity, frequency and the activities that increase it.
 Back injury after car accident or fall trauma can prompt symptoms like: